Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 podman run -it myimage bash

-Podman adopts the “Pod” concept from Kubernetes, allowing you to manage multiple containers as a single logical unit.
-This increases compatibility with Kubernetes and enables smooth migration from local to cloud environments.
+Podman incorporates the Kubernetes “Pod” concept, allowing multiple containers to be managed as a single logical unit.
+This makes Podman highly compatible with Kubernetes and enables smooth transitions from local development to cloud environments.

 Compatibility with Ubuntu

-Although Podman is widely adopted on Fedora and RHEL-based distributions, it also runs stably on Ubuntu.
-You can install it from the official repositories, and setup is straightforward.
-Especially since Ubuntu 20.04 LTS, package maintenance has improved, lowering the barrier for adoption.
+While Podman is widely adopted in Fedora and RHEL-based distributions, it also runs stably on Ubuntu.
+It can be installed from official repositories with relatively simple configuration.
+Since Ubuntu 20.04 LTS, package support has improved significantly, lowering the barrier to entry.

 3. Installing Podman on Ubuntu

 Before installing Podman on Ubuntu, first check your Ubuntu version.
-Podman is recommended for Ubuntu 20.04 LTS or later.
-Older versions may lack required packages in the official repository.
+Podman is officially recommended for Ubuntu 20.04 LTS or later.
+On older versions, required packages may not be available in the official repositories.

-Check your Ubuntu version with the following command:
+You can check your Ubuntu version using the following command:

 lsb_release -a

-Installation of Podman requires sudo privileges.
-Even if you plan to use rootless mode, administrator privileges are needed for the initial installation, so make sure you have them.
+Installing Podman requires sudo privileges.
+Even if you plan to use Podman in rootless mode, administrator privileges are still required during installation.

 sudo apt update